pavani482/Petclinic/CONTRIBUTING.markdown

-property) over your contributed code, you will have to send the project members (either by email from your authorised superiors or by signed fax), a statement indicating that your company agrees with the terms explained in this page, and that it both authorises your contribution to Thymeleaf and states that will never claim any kind of rights over it.
+property) over your contributed code, you will have to send the project members (either by email from your authorised superiors or by signed fax), a statement indicating that your company agrees with the terms explained in this page, and that it both authorises your contribution to Thymeleaf and states that will never claim any kind of rights over it done.